-The insurance company will require completion of a claims form.
+The insurance company will require the completion of a claims form.
 The form will request information about the policyholder, including the cause of death.
-The form will also require beneficiary information, such as the his or her relationship with the deceased.
+The form will also require beneficiary information, such as his or her relationship with the deceased.

 Once the insurance company has the necessary documents, they will process the claim.
 They will check to ensure the policy is still in force.
 They will also ensure the beneficiary claiming the death benefit is the person assigned in the policy.
 The claims process may take as long as 30 to 60 days.

 Insurers often provide a few payment options.
-The typical option is to receive the entire death benefit is a lump sum.
+The typical option is to receive the entire death benefit in a lump sum.
 But you may also choose an annuity option.
 This means collecting the death benefit in a series of payments.

 Although it doesn’t happen often, insurance companies may reject a claim for a few reasons: